Find 40 profitable side hustle business ideas you can start today, all real potential to replace your 9–5.

 Maximize your income by offering up room rates, whole house bookings, and experiences

-5. Renting out storage space
+2. Rent out storage space

-Got spare space you’re not using?
-Turn it into a steady stream of passive income by renting it out.
-Whether it’s a garage, basement, empty room, or even a full storage unit you invest in, people are always looking for affordable places to store their stuff—and you don’t need to run a full facility to cash in.
+Whether it’s a garage, basement, empty room, or even a whole storage unit you invest in, people are always looking for affordable places to store their stuff—and you don’t need to run a full facility to cash in.

 To do this right, you’ll want a solid rental agreement, insurance coverage, and a little due diligence on potential renters.